Siege of Limerick (1690): Strategic background

 Following the successful defence of Derry and the Siege of Carrickfergus, the Jacobites had lost control over the north of Ireland by late 1689.
 Their defeat at the Battle of the Boyne on 1 July 1690 saw their forces make a disorderly retreat from the eastern part of the country and abandon the capital, Dublin, in the process.
 James II himself had fled Ireland for France since he judged his military prospects to be hopeless.
 The Irish Jacobites still in the field found themselves in the same position as the Catholic Confederates of a generation before in holding an enclave behind the River Shannon, based on the cities of Limerick and Galway.
 The main Jacobite army had retreated to Limerick after its defeat at the Boyne.

 Some of their senior commanders, in particular Richard Talbot, 1st Earl of Tyrconnell, wanted to surrender to the Williamites while they could still get good terms, but they were overruled by Irish officers such as Patrick Sarsfield, who wanted to fight on.
 The principal reason that many Jacobite officers were reluctant to surrender was the harsh surrender terms published by William in Dublin after his victory at the Boyne.
 The terms offered a pardon only to the Jacobite rank and file and not to the officers or the landowning class.
 The Jacobite French commander, Lauzun, also wanted to surrender, expressed his dismay at the state of Limerick's fortifications and said that they could be "knocked down by roasted apples".

 There were, however, sufficient Jacobite troops to defend Limerick.
-A total of 14,500 Jacobite infantry were billeted in Limerick itself and another 2,500 cavalry in Clare under Sarsfield.
+A total of 14,500 Jacobite infantry were billeted in Limerick itself and another 2,500 cavalry in County Clare under Sarsfield.
 Moreover, the morale of the ordinary soldiers was high, despite the defeat at the Boyne.
 That was due to the circulation of an ancient Irish prophecy that the Irish would win a great victory over the English outside Limerick and drive them out of Ireland.
 That may seem bizarre, but such prophecies were then an important part of Irish popular culture.
 Williamites mocked such superstition in songs such as Lillibullero.

 Lauzun's deputy, Marquis de Boisseleau, backed the hardliners in their attempts to defend the city and oversaw improvements to Limerick's defences.